thanpolas/thanpolas.github.com/_posts/javascript/2013-01-17-passing-data-from-server-to-javascript-on-page-load.md

 [Server 2 JS][server2js] is a library created exactly for this purpose.
 At a ridiculous ~800bytes you get all the described functionality and more (*Ready option*, *Garbage Collection*).

-If you are working on a new project, give it a try, it's well worth it's weight in bytes ;) &lt;/shamelessplug&gt;
+If you are working on a new project, give it a try, it's well worth its weight in bytes ;)

+ &lt;/shamelessplug&gt;

 [ready.post]: http://thanpol.as/javascript/you-dont-need-dom-ready/ "thanpolas blog :: You Don't Need the DOM Ready Event"